Guilandina bonduc: Description

-It is a liana that reaches a length of 6 m or more and scrambles over other vegetation.
-The stems are covered in curved spines.

-Guilandina bonduc grows as a climber, up to 8 m long or as a large sprawling shrub or small shrubby tree.
+Guilandina bonduc grows as a scrambling shrub or climber, up to 8 m long.
 The stems are irregularly covered with curved prickles.
 The leaves are large and bi-pinnate, up to 40 cm long with scattered prickles on the rachises and blades.
 There are four to eleven pairs of pinnae, 5 to 20 cm long with five to ten pairs of pinnules.
 The pinnules are 15 to 40 mm long, elliptic, oblong or ovate with acute tips and entire margins.